6 key insights from the Enhesa Chemicals Management and Sustainability Survey

 6 key insights from our survey_web4

-• Suppliers are the primary source of chemical information, yet three-quarters of companies don’t get consistent responses when requesting chemical information.
+• Suppliers are the primary source of chemical information, including disclosure of any potentially hazardous chemical, yet three-quarters of companies don’t get consistent responses when requesting chemical substance information.

 • Even when suppliers do respond, 64% say that only partial information is provided.

-• Insufficient information makes it difficult to meet new reporting requirements, make confident sustainability claims, and conduct effective chemical screening.
+• Insufficient information makes it challenging to meet new reporting requirements, make confident sustainability claims, and conduct effective chemical screening.
+Building stronger supplier relationships are key when managing chemicals.

 5. Limitations to implementing sustainable chemistry practices